 The fixes you use can depend on what is happening with the Apple device you want to use, so we will break things down based on which category of devices you might want to pair with the earbuds.

 We will cover how you might fix AirPods that flash white but have trouble connecting in the next section.
-Before we do, you should try to turn off Bluetooth.
+Before we do, you should try to turn off Bluetooth on the device your trying to connect and then turn it back on.
 This can reset the connection that you are trying to make between two devices.

 Although Bluetooth is a great wireless protocol, the radio waves can get a bit mixed up on occasion.
 The fix could be as simple as establishing a fresh connection and trying again.
 Be sure to check and see if the earbuds are still in pairing mode when you start Bluetooth again.